MCP Support¶

 For GPT Codex CLI integration, see GPT Codex CLI

 MCP provides standardized error handling.
-For detailed error handling patterns and troubleshooting, see Error Handling and Validation.
+For detailed error handling patterns and troubleshooting, see error-handling-validation.

 Monitor MCP server status and health.
 For server management commands and status monitoring, see Discovery Commands.